James Webster, Hiscox’s Technology, Media and Telecoms Claims Manager, looks at some of the growing risks facing freelancers.

 We had one case, for example, where a small agency unintentionally used a slogan for a campaign that was the same as one used by a competitor a few years previously; professionally embarrassing and also potentially financially damaging.

 Failing in your duty of care to your client, such as giving incorrect advice or making a mistake in your work, is always a threat to any freelancer.
-A client can refuse to pay your fees and/or decide to sue for damages even if you believe you haven’t done anything wrong.
+A client can refuse to pay your fees and/or decide to sue for damages if they think you have breached your duty.
+Even if you believe you haven’t done anything wrong, you will still be vulnerable to claims.

 They say reputation is everything.
 Given the ease with which any business can publish information online, freelancers are increasingly having to be aware of what they say when it comes to competitors or even celebrities for example to make sure they don’t get sued for defamation.